-58.535G Curriculum Management S1 or S2 L2
+58.535G Curriculum Management

 The nature of the curriculum.
 Factors influencing curriculum planning including the structure and organization of knowledge, social factors and psychological theories.
 Aims and objectives.
-Evaluation.
-Curriculum development models.
+Evaluation, Curriculum development models.
 Factors influencing innovation and strategies for innovation.
 School-based curriculum decision-making.
 The use of curriculum consultants and resource materials for changing the curriculum.